nurulfurqon18/flutter_dummyjson/README.md

 # DummyJSON API with Flutter

 This repository contains the source code of TOKO ELEKTRONIK, an example of getting data from the DummyJSON API to display in an application using Flutter.
-To display product lists and detailS.

 ## Demo

-Demo of the application.

 ![Logo](https://raw.githubusercontent.com/nurulfurqon18/flutter_dummyjson/main/1.jpg)